The Definitive Ransomware Protection Guide for Business in 2020.

 How effective are your backups as a ransomware protection?

 The right backup type for you will be one that successfully recovers a computer from a backup to a new or reformatted disk.
 It is possible to recover from a file-based backup - that is, you back up only your files, but not your system.
 However if you do, you’ll have to rebuild your machine, install the Operating System and all applications, and make any required configuration changes.
 This might be easy if your organization uses a Standard Operating Environment (SOE), but for SMEs who do not use SOEs, this is going to be troublesome and result in more downtime.
 If that is the case, we recommend creating full image backups of your systems.
 An image is a snapshot of the operating system and all data on the disk, and it can be used for a bare-metal recovery.

 I use a secure backup destination

-If your backups use destinations you can browse to then ransomware can infect them.
-The best option it to always use secure backup destinations.
-These are often called an offline or air gapped destinations.
+If your backups use destinations you can browse to, then ransomware can infect them.
+The best option is to always use secure backup destinations.
+These are often called offline or air-gapped destinations.
 Examples are media that are disconnected after each backup and authenticated cloud destinations that ransomware cannot spread to.